Aether-FGFS/Bombable-MPCarriers/README.md

-This is Bombable MPCarriers Compilation, for Flightgear Flight Simulator, and Bombable-5.0 Addon.
+This is Bombable MPCarriers Compilation for Flightgear Flight Simulator and Bombable-5.0 Addon.

 Installation:  Copy Aircraft and Models folders into your fgdata directory and overwrite all files.